We use some essential cookies to make this website work.

 Data, Freedom of Information releases and corporate reports

-Upright traffic signs for red routes.
+Upright traffic signs that indicate regulatory requirements for moving traffic.

 When you do not need a water abstraction licence from the Environment Agency for passive dewatering.